ubiquity/ubiquity-dollar/README.md

 $ cd contracts
 $ npx hardhat --network localhost faucet --receiver YOUR_ETH_ADDRESS --manager UAD_MANAGER_ADDRESS
 ```

+## Coding with typed object that represents the smart contract

 to get the types from the smart contracts you can import from `contracts/artifacts/types`